-They comprised a large variety of fragments from cattle sheep and pigs, along with occasional, complete, small bones of the lower limbs (phalanges).

-Mandibles of pigs only were identified, i.e., there was no evidence of cattle or sheep mandibles, despite finding ruminant teeth.
+They comprised a large variety of fragments from cattle sheep and pigs, along with occasional, complete, small bones of the lower limbs (Tarsus/carpus/phalanges).
+Mandible fragments of pigs only were identified, ie., there was no confirmed evidence of cattle or sheep mandibles, despite finding ruminant teeth.
+Some of the flat bones may have been mandibular?

-Two bones (Trench 1, Context 2 [6/7/15]) had possible evidence of butchering; one had cut marks into the bone (distal metatarsus); the other (distal femur and separated condyle) was 'cleaved'.
+Three bones (Trench 1, Context 1 and Trench 3, context 1) had possible evidence of butchering.
+Of the 2 bones in Trench 1 context 1, one had cut marks into the bone (distal metatarsus); the other (distal femur and separated condyle) was 'cleaved'.
 It was not possible to be certain whether this latter case may represent butchering, or may have been caused by damage during the excavation.
-A single portion of a vertebra was identified, possibly porcine or ovine.
+A single fragment of the dorsal arch of a vertebra, (Trench 3 context 1), was identified, possibly porcine or ovine, from which the body was absent.
+It is difficult to see how this might have happened, unless deliberately cut.